kerimsabic/CarME/README.md

 # CarME
-### This is a high-functioninig car web application intended for users or car companies to post cars for renting, buying and so on.
+### This is a high-functioning car web application intended for users or car companies to post cars for renting and buying.
 Project done by: Kerim Šabić, Aldijana Čulezović